step-chen/atlassian-dc-mcp-go/.lingma/rules/code_analysis.md

 - Check for code with high cyclomatic complexity
 - Identify algorithms that may cause performance issues
 - Check for unnecessary resource consumption
-- Identify computationally intensive operations that can be optimized

 ### Database Operation Efficiency Analysis
 - Detect N+1 query issues
 - Identify queries missing indexes
 - Check if transactions are used properly
-- Identify batch operations that can be optimized

 ### Hard-coded Detection
 - Detect hard-coded strings in the code
 - Identify hard-coded numeric values
 - Find hard-coded URLs that should use constants or configurations
-- Detect hard-coded business logic parameters

 ### Code Duplication Detection
 - Identify completely duplicated code segments